jms5151/VBD_R0_constraints_Africa/README.md

-# Arboviruses in Africa project - investigating constrains on R0
+# Zika virus in Africa

+Description: The code provided supports the study titled 'Vector competence and biting behaviour shape the present and future of Zika virus transmission patterns in Africa'.
+This code runs alternative models for predicting R0, based on traits that vary with mosquito ancestry (i.e., genetic population variation) and climate.

+Authors: Jamie M. Caldwell, Louis Lambrechts, and Noah Rose

 The main code for this project is run_R0_models.R.

-This code runs alternative models for predicting R0, based on traits that vary with climate and mosquito diversity.